open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### ForceFlush()

-Exports all pending spans to the configured `Exporter` that have not yet been exported.
+Exports all spans that have not yet been exported to the configured `Exporter`.

 `ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.